georgehieron/ghrn/src/en/pages/about.md

 ## About my work

 Professionally, I have always used [WordPress](https://wordpress.org/) as the foundation of the sites I have built and worked on for clients.
-Outside of my job, I enjoy experimenting with side projects, for which I have recently been using [Eleventy](https://www.11ty.dev/) static site generator.
+Outside of my job, I enjoy experimenting with other technologies in side projects; lately, I have been using [Eleventy](https://www.11ty.dev/) static site generator, in addition to [NuxtJS](https://nuxtjs.org/).

 Have a peek at some of [my stuff](/{{locale}}/work). 👀